I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

 Reviewing – Epics that reach this state warrant some further time and effort.
 Here, they are roughly sized, along with an estimate of value.
 Time investment is limited to the discussion level, with perhaps some preliminary investigation.
 Next, the epic will be elaborated in the epic hypothesis statement format (see the article, Epic).
 Since the investment of time is now increasing, a WIP limit is applied to restrict the number of epics being reviewed.
 Sources of business benefit are identified, and epics are prioritized using Weighted Shortest Job First (WSJF).
 Epics that rise to the top are pulled into the next state, ‘analyzing,’ as soon as space is available in the Kanban.

-Analyzing – Epics that make it to this step merit more rigorous analysis and require further investment.
+Analyzing – Epics that make it to this state merit more rigorous analysis and require further investment.
 Epic Owners take responsibility for this ongoing work.
 They establish an active collaboration among Enterprise Architects, System and Solution Architects, Agile Teams, and Product and Solution Management.
 Other key stakeholders in the potentially involved ARTs and Solution Trains may also be included.
 Alternatives are explored for the solution and its design and implementation.
 A Lean business case (with a go or no-go recommendation) is developed, and options for internal development and outsourcing are also considered.

 - Most importantly, (see the article, Epic) a Minimum Viable Product (MVP) is developed after the Lean Startup Cycle.
 It includes the smallest portion of the epic needed to understand whether or not the ‘epic hypothesis statement’ is validated.
 This MVP will be the part of the epic flowing through the rest of the portfolio Kanban system.

-Portfolio backlog – This step is used to maintain epics that have been approved by LPM.
+Portfolio backlog – This state is used to maintain epics that have been approved by LPM.
 They’re reviewed and prioritized on a periodic basis using WSJF.
 When sufficient capacity from one or more ARTs is available, the item advances to the ‘implementing‘ state.

 Implementing – As capacity becomes available, epics are pulled into the relevant Solution or Program Kanban, where they usually undergo further analysis.
 For example, the epics are split into Capabilities and Features, and acceptance criteria are established.
 When ready, these new capabilities and features are presented at the relevant Program Increment (PI) boundaries (PI Planning), including Pre-PI Planning events in Solution Trains.
 Then the development teams begin implementation.
 The solution is developed during regular PIs, and the PI Milestones provide the objective evaluation of progress.
 Epics can be tracked to completion via appropriate Metrics.
 While responsibility for implementation rests with the development teams, Epic Owners remain available on a pull basis to share responsibility until the teams have attained a sufficient understanding of the work.
 For more information on implementing epics, please refer to the guidance article, A Process and Simple Tool for Planning Portfolio Work.